An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

-This is the most common mistake we observed among the 103 problematic interactions.
-When Kotlin code calls a Java method, the Kotlin compiler will not be able to determine the nullability of the return value if the Java method does not indicate the nullability of the return value with annotations such as \texttt{@NotNull} or \texttt{@Nullable}.
+When Kotlin code calls a Java method and the Java method does not indicate the nullability of the return value with annotations such as \texttt{@NotNull} or \texttt{@Nullable} in the meantime, the Kotlin compiler will not be able to determine the nullability of the return value.
 If Kotlin code accesses a variable whose nullability is unknown, a NullPointerException (NPE) may get triggered.

-Figure~\ref{fig:example5} shows an example of this mistake in commit 2cd4ca1\footnote{\url{https://github.com/hannibal002/SkyHanni/commit/2cd4ca1}} in the {\sffamily SkyHanni} project.
-The code marked in red attempts to call the method \textit{getCanonicalName()} in the Java class `Class' and assumes that the returned value from this method is not \texttt{NULL}.
-However, at runtime this method returns a \texttt{NULL} and the red line throws a NPE.
+Listing~\ref{lst:example5} shows an example of this issue in commit \href{https://github.com/hannibal002/SkyHanni/commit/2cd4ca1}{2cd4ca1} in the {\sffamily SkyHanni} project.
+The crossed-out code attempts to call the method \texttt{getCanonicalName()} in the Java class `Class' and assumes that the returned value from this method is not \texttt{NULL}.
+However, at runtime this method returns a \texttt{NULL} and the crossed-out line throws an NPE.
 As stated in the commit comment, the commit aims to ``\textit{fix an NPE in ReflectionUtils.shPackageName}''.
-It added the Null-Safe Operator \texttt{?} to the returned value of the \textit{getCanonicalName()} method.
-In this way, the Null-Safe Operator \texttt{?} performs a \texttt{NULL} check on the returned value shown in the lime color.
+It added the Null-Safe Operator \texttt{?} to the returned value of the \texttt{getCanonicalName()} method.
+In this way, the Null-Safe Operator \texttt{?} performs a \texttt{NULL} check on the returned value.
 If it is \texttt{NULL}, it stops the process without proceeding to the next call.